hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 As the logic is bundled together with the FPC chaincode in a single Fabric chaincode package, these updates are eventually committed within the same namespace.
 Hence, they will be visible to the FPC chaincode in subsequent invocations.

+**Not part of the architecture**.
+The Ordering Service is treated as a trusted element in FPC networks, and securing it is outside the scope of FPC.
+Likewise, FPC does not directly address problems of clients attempting to manipulate the Chaincode's output by providing bad input.
+This must always be a matter of application-specific code discipline, and rely on native Fabric features which provide resilience and integrity through redundancy and distribution.
+Ultimately, FPC is complementary to these existing features of Fabric.

 ## FPC Shim